kingopara/book-marketplace/README.md

 ## Usage

 Run `npm run develop` from the root of the project to start the front-end client and back-end server

+The app opens , and then your can perform the operations listed above.

 ## Credit
 This app was made with love and hardwork by Praise Opara